EarthScope/rover/docs/bugs.md

 on the mseedindex output, and the targets for this data (the files in the local store) are per-day.

-This is not a problem for normal use (because files are donwloaded in day-sized chnuks), but is rstrictive when ingesting local files.
+This is not a problem for normal use (because files are downloaded in day-sized chunks), but is restrictive when ingesting local files.